 - Registration does not guarantee access to incentives.
 All program terms and conditions must be met in order to access incentives.

-- Completed application form must be received within 6 months of the date of issue of the registration number.
+- Completed application forms must be received within 6 months of the date of issue of the registration number, or by September 28, 2018, whichever comes first.
 Funds will be reallocated to new applicants if registrants do not access the incentive within their 6 month timeline.
-In certain cases, participants can apply for extension.

 - The heat pump must be the primary heating system for the home.